ikerising12138/recipe-prediction/README.md

 The result of our new `DecisionTreeClassifier` produced a mean accuracy on training data of 0.7247, and a mean accuracy on testing data of 0.7209, and comparing this current accuracy on test data versus 0.5889 from the baseline model, we saw a significant increase of accuracy when tested on unseen data.
 We can visualize our result with a confusion matrix:

 <iframe src="assets/confusion_matrix.html" width=600 height=550 frameBorder=0></iframe>

+Despite the improvement, we should also consider the fact that our model was only producing results of either 0 or 5.
+This is because the original dataset contained mostly fives, and just guessing 0 or 5 was considered to be the most optimal.
+A more in-depth analysis is required to resolve this issue.

+## Fairness Analysis